S'pore's judicial and legal services to be separated in proposed structural changes

 Secondments will be available on application, to provide selected officers with experience across both services.
 Permanent transfers will also be available, subject to prevailing personnel rules.

-When asked if it was possible that the LSC might be drawn closer to the PSC, Mr Shanmugam said that was not an option on the table.
+When asked if it was possible that the LSC might be drawn closer to the PSC, Mr Shanmugam said this was not an option on the table.

 "It is fundamental to the constitutional framework that the Legal Service Commission remains independent from the Public Service Commission.
 This safeguards the integrity of the Legal Service, and the ability of its officers to discharge their functions independently," he said.